 Ever been at a party and wanted to slip out quietly?
 That’s taking Dutch leave!
 When you do this, you skip saying goodbye to everyone and make a quick departure instead.

 This is most popular when you know a lot of people at the party and know that saying goodbye will take the sacred time that you could spend at home watching Netflix in your pyjamas.

 The phrase likely originates once again from those pesky British soldiers — to take Dutch leave was to desert your military post without warning.
 Harsh!

 You may have been subjected to this prank and know what it is.
 But for those of you that don’t, a Dutch oven refers to when you fart in bed and then pull the blankets over your bed-mates head to seal in the smell.

-The phrase does have seem legitimacy, although in a less immature form.
+The phrase does have some legitimacy — although in a less immature form.
 A real Dutch oven is a fantastic cooking device that has a secure and well-fitted lid.
-The lids don’t just sit on top but have an edge that helps to retain heat.
+The lids don’t just sit on top but have an edge that helps to retain heat. 🔥

-Editor’s Note: This article was originally published in October 2016, but was fully updated in March 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in October 2016, and was fully updated in July 2022 for your reading pleasure.

 […] in the celebration pick straws to sort out who’s surprising who (otherwise that nasty Dutch uncle will never get suprised in a positive way).
 Then they buy a gift for the person they picked and do […]